I Can Do It with a Broken Heart: Background and release

 Republic Records released The Tortured Poets Department on April 19, 2024; "I Can Do It with a Broken Heart" is 13th on the track list.
-From May 2024, the track was included in the revamped setlist of the Eras Tour.
-The performance started with a sketch that resembled silent films: backup dancers galvanized a tired Swift into getting dressed to continue performing, as a jazzy tune played in the background.
-Props that were used in the number evoked the Golden Age of Hollywood, such as tailcoats, feathers, and canes; Ludovic Hunter-Tilney of the Financial Times thought that the choreography was inspired by the film director Busby Berkeley.

-To celebrate the European leg of the tour, Universal Music Group released the song to Italian radio as the second single from the album on July 2, 2024.
+To celebrate the European leg of the Eras Tour tour, Universal Music Group released the song to Italian radio as the second single from the album on July 2, 2024.
 In the United States, Republic Records sent the song to pop radio stations on July 12, 2024.
 The track was released digitally on music streaming services on July 16, 2024; the cover artwork is a capture of Swift's performance of the song at the Eras Tour concert in Lyon, France, on June 2, 2024.
 A remix of "I Can Do It with a Broken Heart" by Dombresky was released on September 13.

-The music video for the song was released on August 20, 2024 and premiered during the final show of the European leg of the Eras Tour.
+The music video for the song was released on August 20, 2024, and premiered during the final show of the European leg of the Eras Tour.
 The video features a compilation of footage and behind-the-scenes clips of Swift preparing for the tour and was directed by Swift.
 It also includes rehearsals for the live performance of "I Can Do It with a Broken Heart", costume changes, and Swift entering a cleaning cart prop used to transport her onto the raised stage.
 The video also features the tour's choreographers, dancers, backing vocalists, and musicians.